-Citigroup Global Markets Inc. is acting as sole book-running manager of the offering and as representative of the underwriters named below.
+Citigroup Global Markets Inc., Barclays Capital Inc., J.P.
+Morgan Securities LLC and Morgan Stanley & Co.
+LLC are acting as joint book-running managers of the offering and as representatives of the underwriters named below.
 Subject to the terms and conditions stated in the underwriting agreement dated the date of this prospectus, each underwriter named below has severally agreed to purchase, and we have agreed to sell to that underwriter, the number of common units set forth opposite the underwriter's name.